MartynM1982/Magic-8-Ball/README.md

-# Magic_8Ball
+# Magic 8-Ball
-Python program that can answer any "yes" or "no" question with a different fortune each time it executes.
+The Magic 8-Ball is a popular toy developed in the 1950s for fortune-telling or advice seeking.
+This Python program can answer any “Yes” or “No” question with a different fortune each time it executes replicating the Magic 8-Ball.